mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Wildcard Limitation

-Wildcards are only interpreted as leaf names, so "\_for-sale.*.example." is not a valid wildcard and is non-conformant.
-Hence, it is not possible to put all domains under a TLD for sale with just one TXT record.
+Wildcards are only interpreted as leaf names, so "\_for-sale.*.example." is not a valid wildcard [@RFC4592] and is non-conformant.
+Hence, it is not possible to put all domains under a TLD for sale with just one "\_for-sale" TXT record.

 The example below, however, shows a common use case where a "\_for-sale" leaf node exists alongside a
 wildcard: